 I was involved in mysticism, both Christian and Buddhist, for many years.

-One thing puzzled me.
-I came across a statement by Karl Barth that Christian mysticism conveys "a different spirit than the Spirit of Christ."
+Then I came across Karl Barth's statement that Christian mysticism conveys "a different spirit than the Spirit of Christ."
 (I wish I could find a source for that quotation, but I can't.)
-I noticed the same thing as Barth.
-The whole flavor of Christian mysticism is different from the flavor of the New Testament.
-And my puzzlement prompted me to question Christian mysticism and eventually all mysticism.

-Here are the four problems I see with Christian mysticism.
-I call them "The Case Against Mysticism."
+Here are the four problems I see with mysticism.

 Mysticism makes promises about the end results that simply aren't true.
 You're told that you'll realize oneness, you'll realize the nature of ultimate reality, you'll realize nonduality (that's a popular one today), you'll attain union with God, and so on.